Foyin/nodejs/chatServer/readme.md

 #### Purpose:
 Chat app with shared drawing board and other upcoming features.
 Also has voice controls features that enable you to type with voice, change panels and display mode (works on google chrome).
 Also has voice output capabilities.
+Im looking into tweaking this and making a complete voice controlled UI.
-More features coming soon
+More features coming
+soon

 #### Notes: